-Ice cream rolls are quite the crowd-puller, due to hows it’s made.
+Ice cream rolls are quite the crowd-puller, due to how it’s made.

 Liquid ice cream is squirted on a cold flat steel surface and as the ice cream solidifies, is scraped into rolls with metal spatulas.
 You can then add all sorts of wonderful toppings.

 The word “Paleta” actually means small stick in Spanish and refers to traditional Mexican ice lollies, made from fresh fruit, pure cream, and sugar.

-There is a great street food vendor, named simply Paletas based in Bristol UK, that sells a lovely range of fruit-flavoured Paletas.
+There is a great street food vendor, named Simply Paletas based in Bristol UK, that sells a lovely range of fruit-flavored Paletas.

 An Italian dessert favorite, originating from the island of Sicily.
 Cannoli are tubed-shaped fried pastry shells filled with sweet creamy fillings.

 I last had Cannoli at a food hall in Rome’s Centrale station and was probably the best I have ever tasted.

 Origin: West Coast of America

 Smoothies are not only a good way to get your 5 a day, but very tasty and you will find it pretty hard to run out of taste combinations.

 Coffee smoothies are becoming popular now as people want their health and caffeine fix in one.